Fashion of Madonna: Styles

 The evolution of her styles and looks have been "documented through the years".
 It was described as an "expansive catalogue of looks".
+Erin Skarda from Time once praised her "control of her look[s]".
 By 1990, Stewart gives Madonna almost full credit for "creating" her clothing style.
 French fashion magazine Crash said that she is known for having "extravagant taste" when it comes to style on stage.
-Richard Corman, one of the first photographers in collaborate with her, commented retrospectively about their encounter in 1983:

-Justyna Stępień from the University of Lodz, described her work and style as a representation of the Camp-Lite phenomenon.
-J. Randy Taraborrelli wrote that religious symbols became a crucial part of the Madonna fashion craze.
-Laura Tortora from Vogue Italia credited Madonna as virtually the first to wear crucifixes as fashion accessories in a forward way.
-Sydney Nowak of KOST noted the singer brings a tinge of grunge to any outfit, as well as being a proponent of all black outfits.
+Justyna Stępień from the University of Łódź described her work and style as a representation of the Camp-Lite phenomenon.
+J. Randy Taraborrelli wrote that religious symbols became a crucial part of her fashion.
+Sydney Nowak of KOST noted she brings a tinge of grunge to various outfits.
 She wore long dresses several times in the mid-1990s.

-Among the different styles explored by Madonna, are cowgirl, ghetto fabulous and military, masculine pieces and androgynous imagery.
+Among the different aesthetics explored by Madonna, are cowgirl, ghetto fabulous, military, masculine pieces and androgynous imagery.
+She has also sported thrift shop looks, and high fashion.
+In early 2020s, Vogue noted her off-stage aesthetic of "dirtbag-chic" style.
 She has also paid tribute through clothes to other women such as Marilyn Monroe, Marie Antoinette and Eva Perón.

-Referential activities
+Activities and work references

 Madonna attended to various Met Gala, with her first being in 1997.
-Madonna has also participated in a number of fashion runways, including Jean-Paul Gaultier's 1992 amfAR runway where it showed a topless Madonna; the staff of Billboard included that moment among "the most iconic moments in the history of fashion, music or breasts".
+She also participated in a number of fashion runways, including Jean-Paul Gaultier's 1992 amfAR runway where it showed a topless Madonna; the staff of Billboard included that moment among "the most iconic moments in the history of fashion, music or breasts".
 She closed the Gaultier 1995 Spring Collection, wearing a slip dress and pushing an antique baby carriage from which she lifted a young pup.
 Back in 1992, Madonna participated in a Dolce and Gabbana runway show, and American fashion historian Valerie Steele considered it publicized their friendship.
-Madonna made appearances at other fashion shows, including the Marc Jacobs 2010 Spring Collection.

 Fashion connotations of her works have been addressed.
-Thomas R. Harrison, an associate professor at Jacksonville University, wrote "Vogue" showcased her "knowledge" of the professional fashion industry.
+In 2011, Thomas R. Harrison, an associate professor at Jacksonville University, wrote "Vogue" showcased her "knowledge" of the professional fashion industry.
 For Allison Berry from Time magazine, this single is perhaps "the most fashion song of all time"; Berry also noted that with the spoken word Strike a Pose she pays tribute to fashion icons of Hollywood.
-The Guide Liverpool, called Madonna the "Queen of the Catwalk" thanks to "Vogue".
 British author Lucy O'Brien noticed that "Dress You Up" uses fashion as a metaphor, as is sung "by a woman clearly addicted to clothes".
 The video of "American Life" was seen as a reflection of anti-fashion industry statements.